 What Is Orchid in 5 Minutes

-The Orchid Network is a peer-to-peer marketplace for virtual private network (VPN) providers and network users, and OXT is the token used to purchase VPN bandwidth.
+The Orchid Network is a peer-to-peer marketplace for virtual private network (VPN) providers and network users who strike deals using the OXT token.

-To understand Orchid it is first useful to understand VPN.
+To understand the Orchid Network it is first useful to understand VPNs.

 When you connect to the internet through an internet service provider (ISP) you are connecting through public servers.
 These servers are, in many ways, unsecure and highly vulnerable to hackers, governments and other bad actors who are looking to either discover your location, build a profile of your online activity, or steal sensitive personal information like your date of birth, social security number, or credit card number.

 A VPN connects your device to the internet through a private server.
 This effectively masks your online actions from governments, hackers, and third parties like advertisers, and social networks.
 You retain control of your personal data and have more privacy while online.